FemkeKocken/m21project/Journal.md

 ## Entry 20/02/23 ##

+I have found some initial papers and worked my way through them.
+So far I am learning:
+- how chatgpt classifies
+- what the important words are
+- some basics on how the program works
+- pros and cons.

+I keep think about Slavoj Žižek on Synthetic Sex and "Being Yourself". (https://www.youtube.com/watch?v=7xYO-VMZUGo&ab_channel=BigThink)

+i am orgnizing my thoughts in the following Miro board: Miro board (https://miro.com/app/board/uXjVPlPDJHE=/)

+There is one paper I didn't get to yet, as well as that I want to look into FB enforcing against manipulated media, Stable diffusion and more Zizek

+## Entry 20/02/23 ##

 I kinda crashed and burned after a classical episode of wanting too much and pushing it too far.
 This week is supposedly literature week.
 By the end of this week I will have supposed to have:

  - create clusters